pabhisheknair/abhishek_hotelreviewapp/README.md

 An IMDb-like full-stack web app developed using the MEAN (MongoDB, Express.js, Angular, Node.js) software stack.
 Users can add hotels to review and create reviews for hotels added by other users.

 # Running the Program
  open up two terminals to the directory.
-In one terminal run 'npm start' and in the other terminal go to src folder and run  'ng serve' .
+In one terminal run 'npm start' and in the other terminal run  'ng serve' .
 Then navigate to `http://localhost:4200/`.

 ## Development server